-A dog who is suddenly afraid of going on walks is obviously concerning for dog owners, especially owners of dogs who have considered walks their perk of the day, something they eagerly anticipate and look forward to, possibly as much as meal-time and even play.
+A dog who is suddenly afraid of going on walks is obviously concerning for dog owners, especially owners of dogs who have considered walks to be their perk of the day, something they eagerly anticipate and look forward to, possibly as much as meal-time and even play.
 This problem is not at all uncommon though, and it even has a name: "doorway phobia."

 Understanding what is going on in Rover's mind is easier said than done.
 Since dogs cannot talk, we can only make some assumptions about their behaviors.
 Hypothesized theories may or may not be correct, and many times we must come to the conclusion that we'll never really ever find the exact reason why a dog will suddenly refuse to go on walks.
 However, there is one particular emotion that can cause dogs to suddenly refuse walks and put off all the fun.

 The Great Impact of Fear

 One of the most common culprits for a dog to suddenly decide to no longer go on walks is fear.
 Dogs who have loved walks all their lives do not become stubborn out of the blue and they really have no reason to say no to a walk and go on strike, unless they feel fear or pain, or even both.

 Something must have happened during a walk that must have removed all the previous positive connotations associated with walks.
 Sniffing around, following the owner, meeting old and new friends, depositing pee-mail, and getting rid of pent-up energy—these are all perks that come along with walks and that can easily be wiped out by fear.

 Fear is an adaptive behavior that is one great teacher that can effectively cancel out from the dog's brain all the history of pleasant sensations and all the joy associated with walks.
 But what could have scared a dog to become so afraid of going on walks?
 It's not like you encountered a monster on a walk or your dog was attacked by another dog, so what is the big deal?